 History of ISDN

-How ISDN Works
+How ISDN works

 It’s easy enough to define ISDN, but do you know how it works?

-Setting up ISDN is something you’ll want to work in conjunction with your Internet Service Provider (ISP), but many of the steps are self explanatory and can easily be done from your home.
+Setting up ISDN is something you’ll want to work on with your Internet Service Provider (ISP).
+A lot of the steps can easily be done from your home.

 Setting up an ISDN connection involves using a serial port and plugging in the telephone company line.

 - Loading the modem driver disk and programming the modem